chrislattman/blogging-project/docs/git/index.md

 - Summarize the repo in a `README.md` file
 - Copy and paste a license into `LICENSE`

-Create a new repo on GitLab and follow the instructions to push an existing local repo from the command line.
+Create a new repo on GitHub and follow the instructions to push an existing local repo from the command line.

 These instructions should be similar to the following: